iru-one-syah/BC-biometrics/README.md

 # Identify yourself with bone-conducted sound

-This dataset was used in a recent conference paper: "Evaluation of Bone-Conducted Cross-Talk Sound in the Head for Biometric Identification" (under review).
+This dataset was used in a recent conference paper: "........" (under review).

 # UNDER CONSTRUCTION ...